memantle/php-pdo-db-related-data/README.md

 Examples for each of the above can be found at https://github.com/CIT2318/php-pdo-databases-lec-examples/

-## Exercise 2 - Create, Update and Delete using a related tables
+## Exercise 2 - Create, Update and Delete using related data
 Working with tables that have relationships is more difficult.
 You can have a look at the files in this repository for examples of typical approaches we might take.

 The examples use the Certificate-Film-Genre example and involve creating, updating and deleting a film.